 If you’ve done any research into buying diamonds you’ve probably heard a lot about the importance of buying a certified stone.
 This is extremely valid, and let me state that you should ALWAYS ask if the diamond is certified or not.
 NEVER buy a non-certified diamond from someone you don’t know.
-(Also read why you should not buy a diamond based solely on the certification)

 That being said… there are certain cases where you can get a good price on a non-certified diamond from an honest independent jewelry store.

 I’ve listed some criteria for buying a non-certified diamond, and ALL of these things must be clear before you purchase.

 - You are dealing with a reputable independent jeweler you can trust.

 This is by far the most important criteria to follow.
 If you don’t know one, ask around!
 If anything about the store doesn’t seem right, go to the next one!
 You could lose hundreds or thousands of dollars buying a diamond that is not what the store claimed it to be.

 - Compare the non-certified diamond with certified diamonds that are graded the same clarity and color.

 If a store is selling a non-certified stone they’ve graded as a SI1-G, compare it with a certified SI1-G (one that is certified by a reputable grading company, preferably GIA).
 All grading is subjective and there may be slight variances, but you shouldn’t be able to tell a significant difference.

 Any reputable jeweler who has graded a loose diamond they’re selling to you should have someone on staff that has been trained by a well-known diamond grading school, such as the GIA.
 This should also be the person who writes your appraisal.

 - Make sure the exact quality of the diamond is stated in writing on an appraisal.